rtdip/core/docs/blog/posts/rtdip_data_quality.md

 * dbt Core is a data pipeline development platform.
 Its automated testing features include data quality checks and validations.
 * MobyDQ offers data profiling, monitoring, and validation.
 It helps maintain data quality by identifying issues and inconsistencies.
 * Soda Core focuses on data monitoring and anomaly detection allowing the business to the track data quality over time and alerting.

+## Contribute

+RTDIP empowers energy professionals to share solutions, RTDIP welcomes contributions and recognises the importance of sharing code.
+If you would like to contribute to RTDIP please follow our [Contributing](https://github.com/rtdip/core/blob/develop/CONTRIBUTING.md) guide.